-The Camp Esperanza Photovoice Project recruited camp residents to take photos of their daily lives and identify the issues that are most pressing for their community.
+The Esperanza Community Photovoice Project recruited residents to take photos of their daily lives and identify the issues that are most pressing for their community.
 These residents have shared their voices in this project as a way to communicate with those who might not otherwise hear them.
 This photography project is a strategy for TOOF to amplify their voices and call attention to their lived experiences.

 “cowboy black” photovoice